International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Functional_Requirements.md

 others might be designed so their participants have a maximum level of autonomy and maintain agency over how to share their data.

+> The functional requirements section refers to all involved roles as
+> 'participant' in a data space.
+This underlines the need for all parties
+> involved in a data space and in the exchange, sharing, and usage of data
+> to adhere to a common set of rules, the policies provided by the data provider,
+> the rights granted by a data rights holder, and given regulations.
+>
+> An overview on roles in a data space is given in [section 2 on guiding principles](./2_Guiding_Principles.md#role-models).

 ## Achieving digital sovereignty

 Digital sovereignty starts with control over your identity.